verb (Irish slang) | ban·jax | \ˈban-ˌjaks\

-Coming to you this June from Action Lab: Danger Zone is Banjax, a dark and decidedly wicked superhero noir that pulls no punches, that suffers no fools, that repeatedly gets knocked down, but always gets back up again with a smile.
+Coming to you this October from Action Lab: Danger Zone is BANJAX SEASON 1, collecting Issues 1-4 of the dark and decidedly wicked superhero noir.
+BANJAX pulls no punches, suffers no fools, and repeatedly gets knocked down, but always gets back up again with a smile.
 It’s an utterly treacherous comic dance that has already been banned in three States AND Puerto Rico.

 Disgraced former superhero, Laird Mason, is diagnosed with terminal cancer brought on by years of using his powers.
 Defending what he has deemed an ungrateful and ultimately unworthy city is literally killing him.
 With just months to live and a legacy hanging in the balance, Mason launches a violent and misguided Death Wish-like campaign to purge the city of scumbags before he dies.